Yousufzwz/pro-repair-client/README.md

 # Pro Repair Full-Stack Project.

 ## Features
-Site is responsive, it has firebase authentication and a collection of e-mails in MongoDB from where it will differentiate whether the logged in user is a guest or an admin.
  Pro Repair Website is based on repair your damaged phones.
+This website is responsive and it has user and admin features.

-### Client
+### User
 - An user can order service,.
 - User can post reviews.
 - User will be able to see their work progress through the status.